ayyoung994/Benchmarking-AlphaFold_JCIM/inputs/04_AlphaFold_CAF/README.md

 ## Purpose

-This directory was created to provide a reproducible and organized record of the files used to prepare and run the **04_AlphaFold_CAF** MD system.
+This directory was created to provide a reproducible and organized record of the files used to prepare and run the **CAF** MD system.

 ---